kenjinote/ConstToNumber/README.md

 # ConstToNumber

-A program that converts Windows constants to numbers.
+This tool converts Windows constants to numbers.

 For example, input "EM_SETSEL" will output 177